sahilr2050/yii2-redactor-s3/README.md

 yii2-redactor
 =============
+This is a clone and modified version of [Yii2-Redactor](https://github.com/yiidoc/yii2-redactor)

 Extension redactor for Yii2 Framework.

 Installation
 ------------